-For example, some federal employees may decide not to elect the FERS survivor benefit because they want to maximize their FERS pension and thus avoid the costs of electing the benefit.
+For example, some federal employees may decide not to elect the FERS survivor benefit because they want to maximize their FERS pension and avoid the 5-10% reduction cost of the benefit.
 However, they may not realize that in order for their spouse to maintain FEHB coverage if they were to die, the spouse must be entitled to a survivor benefit.
 Avoiding this mistake alone could save a federal employee’s spouse tens of thousands of dollars in healthcare costs.

 Another common mistake that can easily be avoided with the help of an advisor is aligning investments with the goal’s time horizon.
 For instance, a federal employee may have their entire TSP invested in the C fund, which worked wonderfully throughout their working years but then they fail to trim the risk of their portfolio back as retirement approaches.
 This could be a devastating mistake if a significant downturn in the market were to occur within a couple of years of retirement.

-Again, this is another error that, if avoided, could save a federal retiree tens if not hundreds of thousands of dollars.
-And these are just a few of the many missteps I have seen federal employees avoid by working with a qualified financial planner.
+Again, this is another error that, if avoided, could save a federal retiree tens if not hundreds of thousands of dollars and, more importantly, could be the difference between thriving in retirement and merely surviving.

 3. Save You Time

-If you don’t work with a financial advisor, will you build a financial plan for yourself?
-As we previously covered, creating a comprehensive financial plan requires understanding multiple disciplines.
+If you don’t work with a financial advisor, will you build a plan for yourself?
+Creating a comprehensive financial plan requires understanding multiple disciplines.
 So, if your strategy will consist of a combination of winging it and Google, do you want or have the time to spend hours researching financial questions and evaluating your options?
 Truth be told, depending on your financial acumen, you might spend hours just looking up definitions and trying to decipher your financial documents.

 Moreover, proper financial planning is not a one-time event.
-Once you create your initial financial plan, you should review your progress periodically to ensure your plan’s accuracy
+Once you create your initial plan, you should review your progress periodically to ensure your plan’s accuracy and ongoing appropriateness.

-Even if you can find the time to create a proper financial plan, is that the best use of your time?
-Time is the most precious commodity we have, so, will it make sense for you to invest the amount of time and energy required to develop, implement, and monitor your financial plan?
+Ok, now that we established that financial planning is a time-consuming endeavor, ask yourself: If you can find the time to create a financial plan?
+Is that the best use of your time?
+Remembering that time is the most precious commodity we have, does it make sense for you to invest the time and energy required to develop, implement, and monitor your financial plan?
 The answer could certainly be yes, but for many, the answer will be an unequivocal no.

-And while many federal employees get by just fine without the help of an advisor, if you are feeling overwhelmed or confused by your finances or looming financial decisions, you should consider working with a financial planner.
+And while many federal employees get by just fine without the help of an advisor, if you are feeling overwhelmed, unsure, or stressed by your finances or looming financial decisions, you should consider working with a financial planner.

 If you do decide to work with a financial planner, finding one doesn’t have to be a daunting task.
 You can find potential advisors using the directory of the National Association of Personal Financial Advisors or the XY Planning Network, both of which are membership groups of fee-only advisors.